bmeurant/technical-docs/software-architecture/architectural-styles/space-based.md

 ---
 # Space-Based Architecture (SBA)

 The **Space-Based Architecture** (SBA) is a high-performance [[software-architecture/architectural-styles/|architectural style]] designed for extreme scalability and elasticity.
-The name comes from the concept of a **"tuple space,"** a shared memory space where multiple processes can read and write data concurrently.
+The name comes from the concept of a **"tuple space,"** a shared memory space where multiple processes can read and write data [[transversal-programming-models#1-concurrent-programming|concurrently]].
 In SBA, this concept is realized as a grid of self-sufficient **processing units**, each hosting a copy of the application logic and a portion of the in-memory data.

 This style, also known as **Shared-Nothing Architecture**, avoids the bottleneck of a central database by processing data in memory and replicating it across the grid.